 Learn both advantages and disadvantages of staying with a host family.

-- Comparatively, you will have to pay less price for homestay than in other accommodations.
+- Comparatively, you will have to pay less price for homestay than in other accommodation options.

 - Alongside the place to stay, you will also get laundry service and a meal.

 - As most students feel homesick when they move to another country, with homestay, you will still get the family atmosphere.

 - While staying in homestays, you may sometimes miss social opportunities.